 During this period, in Washington, Will built "California Bungalow" houses on Fayette Street, patterned after some he had admired in California, and which still stand today.

 He also drove his wife and her widowed sister Armena Miner to Hundred, WV, pointing to a pile of timbers and remarking that the site was where he lived as a boy.
 One Christmas, Osta quietly snuck over to Armena's home to leave gifts of fruit for the children.

 Will was fascinated by family history, and once commissioned a genealogist to research our clan's past and to write a report.
-Based on the findings, Will gave remarks at a Miner family picnic at Washington Park (circa 1929) that the family name had once been spelled "Minerd" with the "d," and that it was of "Pennsylvania Dutch" origin.
-He promised to send his papers to his niece Jessie (Miner) Schultz, but never did.
+Based on the findings, Will gave remarks at a Miner family picnic at Washington Park (circa 1929) that the family name had once been spelled "Minerd" with the "d," and that it was of "Pennsylvania Dutch" (German) origin.
+He promised to send his papers to his niece Jessie (Miner) Schultz, but never got around to it.
 Unfortunately, the report has been lost, said to have been left behind in the Pomona house where he last lived.
 Inquiries by his nieces and grand-nieces in the 1970s to locate the report proved fruitless.